Applying for a New License (Teen Drivers) in WisconsinPage Overview

 During this phase, you will need to adhere to the following restrictions for the first 9 months:

-- You are not permitted to drive with more than one passenger except immediate family or another qualified adult.
+- You are not permitted to drive with more than 1 passenger except immediate family or another qualified adult.

 - You may not drive between midnight and 5 a.m. unless you’re driving between home, school, or work.